SreenandanS/Symba_Eval_2026/README.md

 - **Common Task 1.2: Dataset preprocessing**
 - **Specific Task 2.1: Train / Evaluate advanced model**

-The `outputs' are too large.
+The 'outputs' folder was too large.
-Experiment outputs, summaries, and other large artifacts are available on Google Drive:
+Model weights, summaries, and loss/accuracy curves are available on Google Drive:

 - [SYMBA evaluation outputs](https://drive.google.com/drive/folders/1BUmaO2sva8YHfezcYzSHoBdY3oQPRGaa?usp=share_link)

-  Every model was trained on NVIDIA H100.
+  Every model was trained on NVIDIA H100 via Kaggle.
+All the ipynb files can be run end-to-end, but please modify the datatset path for it.

 ## Common Task 1.2: Dataset Preprocessing

 The first part of the work is to make the symbolic dataset usable for learning.
-Each SYMBA line is split into interaction text, topology text, raw amplitude, and raw squared amplitude.
+Each SYMBA line is split into interaction text, diagram text, raw amplitude, and raw squared amplitude.
 From there, the source is normalized with bounded local placeholders so that sample-specific labels become reusable tokens instead of exploding the vocabulary.

 Examples: